 What made you first fall in love with wine?

-Who would be your ideal five ideal dinner party guests?
+Who would be your five dream dinner party guests?

 What wine would you serve them?